-In the SoftConsole MPM firmware project through the MPM\CONFIGURATION\DATA\BASE\ADDRESS manifest constant in mpm.c which specifies the Cortex-M3 processor eNVM base address of the MPM register map.
+1. In the SoftConsole MPM firmware project via the MPM\CONFIGURATION\DATA\BASE\ADDRESS manifest constant in mpm.c which specifies the Cortex-M3 processor eNVM base address of the MPM register map.
 By default this is set to 0x6003D000 which is offset 0x0003D000 from the start of eNVM at Cortex-M3 processor address 0x60000000.

-The default can be overridden by adding the following to the SoftConsole MPM firmware project properties: -DMPM\CONFIGURATION\DATA\BASE\ADDRESS=<some-eNVM-address>.
+$\label{thm:consolement} The \ default \ can \ be \ overridden \ by \ adding \ the \ following \ to \ the \ SoftConsole \ MPM \ firmware \ project \ properties:$

+-DMPM CONFIGURATION DATA BASE ADDRESS=<some-eNVM-address>

-In the MPM Libero project, the MSS configuration is where the MPM Register Map eNVM data storage client's eNVM offset address is specified.
-By default this is set to 0x0003D000, which is implicitly with respect to the eNVM base address of 0x60000000 in the Cortex-M3 memory map and which matches the firmware project's default settings.
+2. In the MPM Libero project's MSS configuration where the "MPM\Register\Map" eNVM data storage client's eNVM offset address is specified.
+By default this is set to 0x0003D000 which is implicitly with respect to the eNVM base address of 0x60000000 in the Cortex-M3 processor memory map and which obviously matches the firmware project's default setting above.

-The MPM GUI writes MPM configuration register data to the target by reading in the template STAPL file, updating the MPM\Register\Map eNVM data storage client with the values loaded/entered through the GUI and writing a new STAPL file before invoking FlashPro to write this STAPL file to the target.
-Alternatively, the GUI can connect to the MPM IC slave in order to read/write the MPM configuration registers for the purposes if configuration, control, and monitoring.
+The MPM GUI writes MPM configuration register data to the target by reading in the template STAPL file, updating the "MPM\Register\Map" eNVM data storage client with the values loaded/entered by the user through GUI and writing a new STAPL file before invoking FlashPro to write this STAPL file to the target.
+Alternatively the GUI can connect to the MPM I2C slave in order to read/write MPM configuration registers for the purposes if configuration, control and monitoring.

-The MPM register base address must be a 128 byte eNVM page aligned address (that is, lower 7 bits are 0).
+The MPM register base address must be a 128 byte eNVM page aligned address (i.e. lower 7 bits are 0).
 If the MPM register map base address needs to be changed then both of the above must be changed consistently.
-If there is a mismatch then MPM will behave unexpectedly (for example, due to reading garbage configuration data).
+If there is a mismatch then MPM will behave unexpectedly - e.g. due to reading garbage configuration data.

-In general, the MPM register map must be capable of being placed anywhere in otherwise te unused eNVM address space-the amount of eNVM space available differs by die.
-The MPM register map must not clash with other demands on the eNVM space (for example, firmware usually at 0x60000000, MSS configuration data etc.).
+In the general case the MPM register map must be capable of being placed anywhere in otherwise unused eNVM address space - the amount of eNVM space available differs by die.
+Obviously the MPM register map must not clash with other demands on eNVM space (e.g. firmware usually at 0x60000000, MSS configuration data etc.).